-Do you want to grow watermelon in your garden?
-A plentiful return on your efforts starts with the best soil for watermelon growth.
-Read on to learn how you can prepare the dirt in your watermelon patch or container for growing massive, sweet fruits!
+Do you want to grow watermelons in your garden?
+A great return on your efforts starts with the best soil for watermelon growth.
+Read on to learn how to prepare the dirt in your watermelon patch or container for growing massive, sweet fruits!

 What is the Best Soil for Watermelon?

 The best soil for watermelon plants should contain essential nutrients and the correct texture to promote strong roots and healthy stems and leaves.
 Nutrient-rich soil helps your watermelon plants grow and produce juicy watermelons with deliciously high sugar content.

 Like many crops, watermelon plants prefer soil that is loose and loamy.
 Sandy-loam soil comprises over 50 percent sand and less than five percent clay.
 This mixture promotes aeration in the earth, which helps control moisture and temperature.

 Air acts as insulation in sandy-loam earth, which is critical for watermelon growth.
 These vining plants require moist, warm soil to flourish.
 Watermelon plants need sunny locations as much for the soil temperature as the sunlight.

 To achieve a suitable soil composition, you should start by analyzing the ground where you will be planting watermelon seeds with a soil test before you add any amendments.

 Remember your planting destination when seeking nutrient-rich, loamy garden soil for your watermelon plants.
 Are you planting watermelon seeds in-ground or in a raised garden bed?
 If that is the case, you can achieve optimal soil conditions by mixing lightweight potting soil with standard garden soil.

 Start by digging a hole about one foot wide and one foot deep.
 If you have exceptionally hard-packed clay earth, you may want to dig a larger hole to provide more space for developing roots.
 Loosen and break up the native soil along the bottom and sides with a hoe or shovel.